elunna/nerfhack-changelog/README.md

 * Extended the main dungeon to accomodate the new Lethe branch
 * Removed the **mysterious force** from the game (xnh)
 * **Branchport** always brings you to the entry level of a branch
-* Reverted the majority of **level flips** from 3.7.
-Flipped levels only appear in Sokoban and the big room special level.
 * The Rogue level has been disabled (many variants)
 * Chickatrices and cockatrice eggs will now appear in cockatrice nests (xnh)
 * Shops cannot have themed rooms with unusual floor textures (xnh)